Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 9. Strengthen Internal Linking Across Your Site

-10. Treat Local SEO as an Ongoing System, Not a One-Time Project
+10. Treat Local SEO as an Ongoing System

 One of the biggest misconceptions in local growth is that you can “set up SEO once” and be done.
 In reality, local SEO improves through consistent updates: new reviews, clearer pages, stronger internal links, better content, faster performance, and more refined local relevance.